 FOB - Free On Board

-One of the most commonly used and misused terms, FOB means that the shipper/seller uses their 3PL to move the merchandise to the port or designated point of origin.
+One of the most commonly used and misused terms, free on board (FOB) means that the shipper/seller uses their 3PL to move the merchandise to the port or designated point of origin.
 Though frequently used to describe inland movement of cargo, FOB specifically refers to ocean or inland waterway transportation of goods.
 Delivery is accomplished when the shipper/seller releases the goods to the buyers’ forwarder.
 The buyer’s responsibility for insurance and transportation begins at the same moment.

 CFR - Cost and Freight